 An electrical permit is required for any new wiring or changes to the existing wiring.

 A gas permit is required for the installation of a gas fireplace.

 For plumbing alterations, a plumbing permit may be required depending on the project.
 A plumbing permit is not required when the plumbing is roughed in and existing rough in locations are not being changed.

 A homeowner can apply for all necessary permits (e.g. electrical, gas) provided it is a single family home and it is his/her primary residence.
 Depending on the scope of the work, a homeowner fee may be charged in addition to the permit fees.
-When hiring a contractor (e.g. electrician, gas fitter) please ensure that they obtain the necessary permits.
+When hiring a contractor (e.g. electrician, gas fitter) ensure they obtain the necessary permits.

-- Completed permit application form
+- Completed permit application form (3.3 MB)

 - Floor plan showing:

 - The use and dimensions of the proposed rooms, including area (e.g. square footage)